-This project will provide a critical connection over I-5 and the Bear Creek, connecting the areas of North Medford and Central Point to Table Rock Road and points east.
+This project will provide a critical connection from North Medford/South Central Point over I-5 to the Bear Creek Greenway, connecting the areas of North Medford and Central Point to the Greenway and the Regional network.
 Further refinement will be required to identify the bridge alignment, connectivity into the adjacent networks, design feasibility, and constructability.
-Today, the closest crossings of I-5 are E Pine Street and Table Rock Road - a gap of 1.5 miles.
+Today, the closest accesses to the Greenway are E Pine Street to the north and Railroad Park to the south - a gap of 1.5 miles.